 • The absence of academic readiness

 Fortunately, motivation psychologists have shown that there are strategies to help increase motivation.

 What can motivation psychologists teach you about motivating your child?

-1) Richard deCharms – Teach your child that he/she is responsible for his/her performance
+1) Richard deCharms – Teach your child that he’s responsible for his performance

-The theory of personal causation developed by deCharms posits that “man is the origin of his behaviour”.
+The theory of personal causation developed by deCharms posits that “man is the origin of his behavior”.